 Fat Cat Heavy Breathing – What Else is at Play?

-The increased difficulty in breathing experienced by obese cats may not be purely down to mechanics.
+The increased breathing difficulty experienced by obese cats may not purely be down to mechanics.
 An obese cat will have more visceral adipose tissue.
 This isn’t as complicated as it sounds!
 Adipose tissue is the fat where the body stores energy, just under the skin and around major organs.

-This fatty tissue is actually metabolically active, and produces adipokines.
+This fatty tissue is actually metabolically active, and produces substances called adipokines.

-A study in 2010 suggests there may be a link between increased levels of adipokines (which is inevitable if your cat is overweight, and asthma.
+A study, performed in 2010, suggests there may be a link between increased levels of adipokines, which are inevitable if your cat is overweight, and asthma.
 Additional research is ongoing to find out more about these potential links.

-Regardless of the outcome of this research, the fact remains that an overweight cat is going to have a harder time breathing than one of a healthy weight.
+Regardless of the outcome of this research, one fact remains.
+An overweight cat is going to have a harder time breathing than a cat of a healthy weight.

-If you don’t want a heavy breathing cat, this is surely a compelling reason to make sure your cat is a healthy weight.
+If you don’t want a heavy breathing cat, this is surely a compelling reason to make sure your cat keeps within its optimal weight range.

 Cat Asthma – Is Your Cat Wheezing When Breathing?

 The exact causes of feline asthma are hard to pin down.
-Sometimes, feline asthma is also called “chronic bronchitis”, and these terms have become somewhat interchangeable.
+Sometimes, feline asthma is called “chronic bronchitis”, and these terms have become interchangeable.

-The generally accepted cause of asthma is that an irritant in the air causes the muscles in the airways to narrow.
+Generally, the main accepted cause of asthma is that irritants in the air cause the muscles in the airways to narrow.
 These restricted airways make breathing much more difficult.
 Your cat might have trouble catching his breath, which can be very distressing for owners.

-While it isn’t always easy to differentiate between these two conditions in felines is not clear cut, the symptoms are fairly easy to spot.
+While it isn’t always easy to differentiate between these two conditions in felines, the symptoms are fairly easy to spot.

 Your cat may be coughing persistently, wheezing, having difficulty breathing (dyspneic), or breathing faster than usual (tachypneic).

-While cats of any age can develop feline asthma, cats that are six to nine years of age are at greater risk of developing the condition.
+While cats of any age can develop feline asthma, cats between six and nine years of age are at greater risk of developing the condition.

-Your vet will also check for secondary infections and treat them if necessary.
+Your vet will also check for secondary infections and other respiratory conditions, and treat them if necessary.